mhmdrdwn/traffic/README.md

 [Seoul Speed Data](https://github.com/yuyolshin/SeoulSpeedData)

+The forcating of traffic is the predictions of traffic speed, traffic flow, and traffic density.
+In these notebooks, we use traffic speed (Seoul traffic speed dataset gathered by Transport Operation & Information Service (TOPIS)). the dataset contains two sets: Urban-core and Urban-mix datasets.
+The data was gathered from april 1st, 2018 to april 30th, 2018.
+The dataset is 5-minute interval speed data for road segments in the Seoul traffic.
+The data can be downloaded from https://github.com/yuyolshin/SeoulSpeedData

+The Urban core dataset consists of 304 sensors, with 8640 observations every 5 minutes for 30 days (30 days x 24 hours x 12 intervals = 8640)

 ![alt text](https://user-images.githubusercontent.com/31876093/141141076-7d44ed1e-7868-4cf4-9e93-3597b1d97f9f.png)

 REFERENCE: Shin, Y., & Yoon, Y. (2020).
 Incorporating dynamicity of transportation network with multi-weight traffic graph convolutional network for traffic forecasting.
 IEEE Transactions on Intelligent Transportation Systems.